NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-1.md

 An important aspect of the GEOMETRIC parameterisation is that the GM coefficient is proportional to an eddy energy field which is computed over the simulation by solving a prognostic eddy energy budget.

 ## Summary
-In this page, we have reviewed the so-called GM parameterisation, one of the most common scheme to represent unresolved mesoscale transport of tracers in low-resolution ocean models.
+In this page, we have reviewed the so-called GM parameterisation, one of the most common schemes to represent unresolved mesoscale transport of tracers in low-resolution ocean models.
-In the following, you will set-up a simple experiment to benchmark different options under a simple gyre configuration case.
+In the following tutorial, you will set-up a simple experiment to benchmark different options under a simple gyre configuration case.
-We will start by [set-up and run a first experiment](setup.md) to spin-up the model for 10 years.
+We will start by seting-up and running a first experiment to spin-up the model for 10 years in [tutorial 2](tutorial-2.md).